waynodiablo/Oystercard/final_projects/README.md

 # Final projects

-You'll spend the next two weeks working in teams on a project.
+You'll spend the next two weeks working in teams on an extended project.

 ## Learning objectives